agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

 - Pass a `bash` script to start the `sshd` server and automatically go to launcher activity.
-The script will also automatically start an interactive `bash` shell after starting the `sshd` server so that `termux` service and `sshd` service keep running in the background because of the permanent `termux` notification, You can run the script from `Termux:Tasker` plugin on device boot, make sure `Execute in a terminal session` toggle is enabled.
+The script will also automatically start an interactive `bash` shell after starting the `sshd` server so that `termux` service and `sshd` service keep running in the background because of the permanent `termux` notification, You can run the script from `Termux:Tasker` plugin app on device boot, make sure `Execute in a terminal session` toggle is enabled.
 It can also be run with the `RUN_COMMAND` intent. *(This is how this whole tudo and sudo shit started)*

 ```
 tudo -seli -v --hold --hold-if-fail --title='sshd' '